pranavvss/Automated-Trading-Bot-v1/README.md

 >[!NOTE]
 >For intermediate Python programmers.

 >[!NOTE]
->Must read this whole Document
+>Must read this whole Document.
 ------------------------------------------------------------------------------------------

 >ABOUT THIS PROJECT -